skuzzle/jeve/README.md

     // ...
 }
 ```

+jeve also supports the creation of GUI events by providing EventProvider
+implementations which run all listeners within the AWT Event Thread.

 ## Implementing own dispatching strategies
 If you want to customize the process of event dispatching, you can create your